The Bride Came C.O.D.: Production

 Both Cagney and Davis were interested in changing their movie personas, with Cagney moving away from the gangster-themed roles, while Davis had been seen only in serious dramas, and a romantic comedy was the way.
-Cagney insisted on having his brother, William, produce the film, with his past success of Captains of the Clouds (1942) proving that he could move from acting to producing.
-After their work on The Strawberry Blonde (1941), the Cagneys also brought in Julius and Phil Epstein to "invigorate" the script.
-Davis wasn't the first choice for the Joan Winfield part, as Ann Sheridan, Ginger Rogers and Rosalind Russell were considered before the role was earmarked for Olivia de Havilland.
-With the backing of Hal Wallis, however, Davis got the coveted role.
+Cagney insisted on having his brother, William, produce the film, with his success shooting Captains of the Clouds (in progress, and released in 1942) proving that he could move from acting to producing.
+After their work on The Strawberry Blonde (1941), the Cagneys also brought in Julius and Philip Epstein to "invigorate" the script.
+Davis wasn't the first choice for the Joan Winfield part, as Ann Sheridan, Ginger Rogers and Rosalind Russell were considered before the coveted role was earmarked for Olivia de Havilland.
+With the backing of Hal Wallis, however, Davis got the part.

-Principal photography took place in Death Valley, California in January 1941, and was problematic as temperatures soared, the script problems were unresolved, and one of the stars actually fell into a cactus, with Davis having 45 quills pulled out of her rear.
+Principal photography took place in Death Valley, California, in January 1941.
+It proved problematic when temperatures soared, script problems went unresolved, and Davis needing to have 45 quills pulled out of her rear when she jumped out of the aircraft instead of a stunt double and accidentally fell into a cactus, which was left in the film.

-Aircraft used in the film included examples of contemporary Aeronca, Bellanca, Cessna, Lockheed, Ryan, and Waco aircraft, photographed at the Burbank Airport.
+Aircraft used in the production included contemporary Aeronca, Bellanca, Cessna, Lockheed, Ryan, and Waco models, mainly photographed at the Burbank Airport.

 Reception

 The New York Times dismissed The Bride Came C.O.D. as "a serviceable romp."
 Reviewer Archer Winston in The New York Post succinctly put it: "Okay, Jimmie and Bette.
 You've had your fling.
 Now go back to work."
 Despite the critical reviews, the film was a popular favorite, and one of the year's top 20 box-office films.

 For her part, in her later biographies and interviews, Bette Davis derided The Bride Came C.O.D., sarcastically saying, "it was called a comedy."
 She would also complain that "all she got out of the film was a derriere full of cactus quills."

+Twenty-first century reviews have been unfavorable, with Gene Siskel and George Perry describing the film as neither "memorable nor funny" in 2009, but conceding that the two stars still are worth watching even in a forgettable formula feature.
+Film critic Dennis Schwartz declared in 2019, "At best it amounts to average fare."

-A year later, animator Chuck Jones spoofed the film in the Warner Bros.
+A year after the film's release, animator Chuck Jones spoofed the film in the Warner Bros.
 Conrad Cat cartoon, "The Bird Came C.O.D."
-More recent reviews have described the film as neither "memorable nor funny" but said that the two stars still are worth watching even in a forgettable formula feature.